Upcoming events.

 Why a Banned Book Club?
 Books are banned or challenged for various reasons — controversial themes, language, or ideas that some consider too provocative or culturally inappropriate.
 But these stories often offer new perspectives, spark meaningful conversations, and reflect the complexities of the world we live in.
 By reading a banned book, you’re celebrating the power of stories to challenge, inspire, and educate.

-Martin Luther King Jr., civil rights, polar vortices, cross-country skiing, cryogenic freezing, winter vacations, coziness
+Martin Luther King Jr., civil rights, polar vortices, cross-country skiing, cryogenic freezing, winter vacations, coziness, new year’s resolutions

 Lake Lit Out Loud Guidelines: